q3769/conseq4j/README.md

   collision, and may be preferable for simple cases that do not require the syntax and semantic richness an [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) has to offer.
 - There is no "thread affinity" or bucket hashing.
-Instead, this API style decouples the submitted tasks from their execution threads.
+Instead, this API style decouples tasks from their execution threads.
   All pooled threads are anonymous and interchangeable to execute any tasks.
-Even related tasks of the same sequence key can be executed by different pooled threads, albeit in sequential order.
-A task awaiting execution will only be queued behind and blocked by related tasks of the same sequence key, and not by other tasks of the same "bucket".
+Even sequential tasks of the same sequence key can be executed by different threads, albeit in sequential order.
+A task awaiting execution must have been queued behind and blocked by only the related task(s) of the same sequence key, and not by other tasks of the same "bucket".
 - The default overall concurrency or max execution thread pool size is either 16 or the JVM run-time's [availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--), which ever is larger: